anthony-wss/anthony-wss.github.io/_pages/about.md

   - /about.html
 ---

-- Hello, I am Hsiu-Hsuan Wang.
+Hello!
+My name is **Hsiu-Hsuan Wang**, and I am an undergraduate student at National Taiwan University.
+I will join the Graduate Institute of Electrical Engineering (Computer Science group) to pursue my  my Master's degree.
+I am fortunate to have **Prof. Hung-Yi Lee** as my advisor for my Master's degree.

-- Currently an undergraduate student at National Taiwan University.
-Expected to graduate in June, 2024.
+My undergraduate research projects involved weakly-supervised learning, supervised by **Prof. Hsuan-Tien Lin**, and speech dialogue modeling, supervised by **Prof. Hung-Yi Lee**.

 Publications
 ---